vilterp/dagview/README.md

 # DagView

-Takes SVG output from GraphViz, and returns SVG with some JS and CSS injected into it such that when you open it in your browser and hover over a node:
+Takes SVG output from GraphViz, and returns HTML with some JS and CSS injected into it such that when you open it in your browser and hover over a node: